What is SIEM? 6 SIEM Tools and 10 Core Features (2026 Guide)

 Key strengths

-• Context-rich decisions: Correlation + enrichment reduces false positives and gives clear evidence chains.
+- Context-rich decisions: Correlation plus enrichment cuts false positives and leaves a clean evidence chain behind every call.

-• Mid-to-large SOCs that need to scale triage and reduce noise while keeping human oversight.
+- Mid-to-large SOCs that need to scale triage without losing human oversight.

-• Organizations with multiple telemetry sources (cloud, endpoint, network) needing cross-correlation.
+- Teams with multiple telemetry sources (cloud, endpoint, network, identity) that need cross-correlation.

-• Operational cost: Real-time feature stores, model inference at scale, and orchestration introduce compute and maintenance costs.
+- Operational cost.
+Real-time feature stores and model inference at scale add compute and maintenance.

 2. Splunk Enterprise Security

-Best For: Large enterprises with complex environments and dedicated security operations centers
+Best For: Large enterprises with complex environments and a real SOC.

 3. Microsoft Sentinel